 At the discretion of the Register the survey may also be required during manufacture of pipes and valves of the pressure systems associated with the engine.

 1.6.3 When the alloy steels, including heat resistant, high temperature oxidation resistant and high strength steels, or alloy cast iron is used for the machinery parts, the information on chemical composition, mechanical and special properties confirming suitability of the material for intended application shall be submitted to the Register.

-1.6.4 The parts of steam turbines and gas turbine engines operating under the conditions of high temperatures (400 $^{\circ}$ C and above) shall be subjected to tensile tests at the design temperature and, if necessary, the Register may require to submit the information on the average stress to produce rupture in 100000 hours at the design temperature.

-1.6.5 Spheroidal or nodular graphite cast iron is allowed for use up to the temperature of 300 $^{\circ}$ C, and grey cast iron - up to 250 $^{\circ}$ C.

-1.6.6 Manufacture of the machinery parts with application of welding shall comply with the requirements of Part XIV "Welding".
+- 1.6.4 The parts of steam turbines and gas turbine engines operating under the conditions of high temperatures (400 °C and above) shall be subjected to tensile tests at the design temperature and, if necessary, the Register may require to submit the information on the average stress to produce rupture in 100000 hours at the design temperature. - 1.6.5 Spheroidal or nodular graphite cast iron is allowed for use up to the temperature of 300 $^{\circ}$ C, and grey cast iron up to 250 $^{\circ}$ C. - 1.6.6 Manufacture of the machinery parts with application of welding shall comply with the requirements of Part XIV "Welding". - 1.6.7 In internal combustion engine installations with turbines and gears, the application of materials other than steel may be assessed in relation to the risk of fire associated with component and its installation.
+The use of materials other than steel is considered acceptable for the following applications: - .1 internal pipes which cannot cause any release of flammable fluid onto the machinery or into the machinery space in case of failure; - .2 components that are only subject to liquid spray on the inside when the machinery is running, such as machinery covers, camshaft end covers, rocker box covers, inspection plates and sump tanks.
+Refer also to 2.1.10, Part VIII "Systems and Piping"; - .3 components attached to machinery which satisfy fire test criteria according to the applicable national or international standards thus maintaining mechanical properties sufficient for their intended application (also refer to 2.1.10, Part VIII "Systems and Piping").